lorenzo-stoakes/linux-vm-notes/README.md

 6. [Process Autopsy][autopsy] - Examining the memory allocation performed by the kernel for a simple userland application. __WORK IN PROGRESS__

-### Function Cheat Sheets

-1. [General Functions][funcs] - A list of general functions that don't fit under any other category.

-2. [Page Table Functions][page-table-funcs] - Functions relating to
-   [page tables][page-tables] (other than the copious functions relating to page table flags which rendered this page too huge.)

-3. [Page Table Flag Functions][page-table-flag-funcs] - Functions relating to
-   page table flags, separated out to avoid the page table functions page getting too huge.

-4. [VMA Functions][vma-funcs] - Functions relating to memory descriptors and Virtual Memory Areas (VMAs), which are described in the [Process Address Space][process] section.

 ## Introduction

 __NOTE:__ I target [linux 4.6][linux-4.6] and an x86-64 non-[NUMA][numa] system.